 There are several practice checklists, metrics checklists, agency supervision guidelines, and other procedures or guidelines for trainers who collect fidelity information.
 Most of these measures are available for members only (trainees or trainers) at www.afcbt.org.

 There are implementation guides or manuals for Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT) as listed below:

 The AF-CBT session guide includes implementation guidelines.
-There is also an implementation guide for working with foster caregivers, a summary of guidelines for the administration and scoring of the assessment measures, and a set of audio file uploads and sharing guidelines.
+There also is an implementation guide for working with foster caregivers, a summary of guidelines for the administration and scoring of the assessment measures, and a set of audio file uploads and sharing guidelines.
 Most of these are available through the “members only” portal at www.afcbt.org.